Hasui Kawase: Style

-In 1920, Hasui designed his first falling snow print.
+In 1920, Kawase designed his first falling snow print.
 His snow scenes are among the most original and best of his works.
 He later recalled "In my earlier works there are novel expressions in carving line and forms: the artisans used to complain."
 He said of the relationship between designer and printer:

 In the case of printing we must interact very closely.
 A less experienced printer might waste seven or eight trial prints before a successful one is made.
 If someone is experienced we can decide on the final print after two or three trials.
 It occurs occasionally that despite best efforts, a successful print is still not produced.
 This is the hard part of composite art.
 It requires telepathic communication.
 Unless all parties are completely in tune, the process will not work.
 When my mind and the minds of the artisans are in complete agreement, a good work can be generated.

-Hasui considered himself a realist and employed his training in yōga in his compositions.
+Kawase considered himself a realist and employed his training in yōga in his compositions.
 Like Hiroshige he made travel and landscape prints, though his subjects were less known locations rendered with naturalistic light, shade, and texture, without the captions and titles that were standard in prints of Hiroshige's age.

-Hasui left a large body of woodblock prints and watercolors: many of the watercolors are linked to the woodblock prints.
+Kawase left a large body of woodblock prints and watercolors: many of the watercolors are linked to the woodblock prints.
 He also produced oil paintings, traditional hanging scrolls and a few byōbu (folding screens).